 If you are reading these words, it is quite possible that you are having difficulty with a problem that goes beyond your understanding.
 The problem may be a mental illness, a traumatic event, or something else.
 But it is not our goal to diagnose or prescribe treatment for anything you might be going through.

 What we know for sure is the following: if the signs of demonic activity have been revealed to you by any means at all, then what you need most is prayer and guidance from an experienced Christian counselor who will help shepherd you to safety from the enemy’s schemes.

 Stay spiritually safe, reader.

 The links below may or may not be affiliate links.
-If you purchase I will receive a small commission at no cost to you.
+If you purchase, I will receive a small commission at no cost.

 AI Blog Content Tools–Try For Free